heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 `*linker*` variables in icpp.lisp.
 You can also change the `*compiler*`, `*linker*`, and `*source-extension*` variables to turn it into a C REPL instead of C++.
 (You would also have to change the source file extension from ".cpp" to ".c" so that GCC treats it as C, and remove the `extern "C" {` block that gets added to throwaway programs).

-Once you have everything you need, enter the following at SBCL's `*` prompt:
+Once you have everything you need, run `make` (or `gmake` on BSD) to build it.

+Or you can build it manually by entering the following at SBCL's `*` prompt:

      (load "build.lisp")